Effective management of EU external borders is a key element for a Schengen area without internal border checks. It is needed in order to:

 The Regulation on the European Border and Coast Guard entered into force in December 2019, and its timely operationalisation is essential.
 Among the novelties of the Regulation is the gradual creation of a standing corps having the capacity of 10 000 operational staff, consisting of personnel from the Agency as well as from Member States with the possibility of exercising executive powers.
 It represents a major reinforcement of the EU’s ability to respond to different situations at the external borders and to manage returns.
 The first deployment of the corps will take place as of 1 January 2021.

-European Integrated Border Management is composed of 15 components with a centrally positioned border control — including measures for detection and prevention of cross-border crime and terrorism, and measures related to a referral mechanism for vulnerable persons or persons in need of international protection.
+European integrated border management is made up of 15 components with a centrally positioned border control — including measures for detection and prevention of cross-border crime and terrorism, and measures related to a referral mechanism for vulnerable persons or persons in need of international protection.

 Changes brought by the Pact on Migration and Asylum